keploy/samples-java/README.md

 }'
 ```

-this will return the resonse or an entry .
+this will return the resonse or an entry.
 The timestamp would automatically be ignored during testing because it'll always be different.

 ```
 {